 Which ones are actionable now?
 Which ones need time?

-Arrange them from most important to least important (remember that doesn’t mean the last one is dumb or anything) and reflect on your reasons again.
+Arrange them from most important to least important and reflect on your reasons again.

 Every single person in the world has strengths.